ncjaz/datalens/src/sphinx/plugins/overview.md

 - Support “provider might be offline” gracefully.
 - Enable shared systems (e.g., live camera feed) to be consumed by multiple tabs.

+## Where plugins live

+Plugins are discovered recursively from two roots:

+- `datalens/plugins/` (shipped plugins, optionally organised into packs/subfolders)
+- `<user data dir>/plugins/` (user-installed plugins, optionally organised into packs/subfolders)

+A folder is treated as a plugin root if it contains a `manifest.json`.

 ## What a plugin can provide

 Common plugin feature kinds: